infinum/ngx-nuts-and-bolts/libs/ngx-nuts-and-bolts/src/lib/helpers/table-state/README.md

 }
 ```

 Setting of the query parameters is even simpler as shown in code snippets below.
 With little mapping, interfaces for pagination and sorting should be usable with most of the 3rd party out-of-the-box data table events.
-While `onFiltersChange()` function accepts generic object as filter value.
+While `changeFilters()` function accepts generic object as filter value.

 ```ts
 ...